 In every case, the potential vanished, or the timing wasn’t right, and again, I was back to the drawing board.

 - The guy who suggested I move across the world to be with him, and then dropped me out of nowhere while the plan was in process…

 - The friend turned love interest who I couldn’t depend on to show up emotionally or stick to plans on a consistent basis…

 - The guy who I met virtually on my travels, who I felt I was actually building a connection with, but couldn’t invest in meeting me IRL…

-- The guy who was sweet most days, but whose mood would take an unpredictable turn when I didn’t say or do the “right” thing…
+- The guy who was sweet some days, but whose mood would take a dark and unpredictable turn when I didn’t say or do the “right” thing…

 I’ve spent a lot of time building on myself these last few years, and I am content in my singledom… but, ultimately, I WANT to fall in love.
 I WANT to be in love.
 I want to find that person who makes my heart burst and sparkle, who enriches my life, who will support my journey or align himself with it, who will protect my heart at all costs, who is a true partner.

 Friends, I thought widening my net would mean more contenders.
 I thought leaving Phoenix to travel full-time as a digital nomad with no geographic ties would allow me to meet more fish… fish who lived in another part of the proverbial sea, fish who I might be well-suited to.